luckybeulla/css_338/reverse-shell.md

 f.
 What are all those % codes in the URL you used?

+> *The % codes in the URL are URL-encoded representations of special characters.
+This is necessary because URLs cannot include certain characters directly; instead, they must be represented in a format that can be safely transmitted over the internet.
+Using [this documentation](https://www.w3schools.com/tags/ref_urlencode.ASP) as reference, for example: %20 represents a space and %22 represents a double quote "" and %26 represents an ampersand &.*

 g.
 Write a brief description, probably including a diagram, explaining how this reverse shell is functioning.